What is the CAPSMTB project?

-The founding project partners were IMBA Europe, Swiss Cycling, and the MCF (France).
-In 2016 they were joined by POMBA (Poland), Slovenian Cycling and the NTFU (Netherlands).
-In early 2017 the project grew again when it was also joined by Skiskolenes Bransjeforbund (SBF, Norway) and the Association of British Mountain Bike Guides (ABMG).
-At present this leaves 7 national organisations with several other organisations also interested in the process of joining the scheme so that continued growth is assured in late 2017 and 2018.
+The Erasmus+ project partners are IMBA Europe, Swiss Cycling, the MCF (France), POMBA (Poland), Slovenian Cycling and the NTFU (Netherlands).
+Outwith the Erasmus+ funded project, we have also since been joined by Skiskolenes Bransjeforbund (SBF, Norway) and the Association of British Mountain Bike Guides (ABMG) and Denmark.
+At present this leaves 8 national organisations with several other organisations also interested in the process of joining the scheme so that continued growth is assured in 2018 and 2019.

 What does the project do?

 Create a minimum European training and evaluation standard for MTB instructor-guides.
 The standard has already been agreed and involves 360 hours of taught learning and 200 hours of professional experience.
 Each member organisation will continue to provide their own training schemes which, at the top level, meet the EO-MTBInG standard.
 Successful students will then be able to access a final European practical exam.
-The final practical exam will be organised twice a year (once in spring, once in autumn) at varying locations in Europe.
+The central final practical exam will be organised once a year (usually in autumn) at varying locations in Europe.
 Individual nations will also organise their own final exams, open to international students and overseen by an international evaluator.